.

 one who provides bail or security for another

-a person to whom property is bailed
+an individual to whom property is bailed

 a court attendant entrusted with duties such as the maintenance of order in a courtroom during a trial; an official who assists a sheriff and who has the power to execute writs, processes and arrests